 How much are piano lessons?

-All ongoing lessons at PianoBuzz Studios are $86 per month (September-May), payable online with debit or credit card.
+Piano lessons at PianoBuzz Studios are $92 per month, payable online with debit or credit card.

 There is also a “Music, Materials & Technology Fee” of $38, which provides pretty much everything a happy, motivated piano player would need for piano lessons September through May (including a full home access to the awesome SuperSonics Plus program).

 Peaceful Piano for adults is $178 per 8-week session, which includes all lesson materials and a few "perks" depending on which session you choose, the Wednesday evening "Happy Piano Hour" or Tuesday morning "Piano Coffee Talk."

 What’s the best age for a child to start taking piano lessons?